 Award displacement occurs when a college or university reduces the amount of awarded Gift Aid due to a student’s receipt of scholarship money from an outside source.
 This results in no net benefit, or reduced net benefit, for the affected student.
-Many foundations and scholarship providers, including the Youth Foundation, have policies in place designed to prevent the scholarship awards from being displaced by colleges.
-Sometimes this means an otherwise qualifying student who attends a school engaged in award displacement will be disqualified from receiving an outside award.
+Many foundations and scholarship providers, including Youth Foundation, have policies in place designed to prevent the scholarship awards from being displaced by colleges.
+Sometimes this means an otherwise qualifying student will be disqualified from receiving an outside award, if the student attends a school whose policies would lead to award displacement for that particular student.
 This approach is not intended to harm the qualifying student, but rather is an attempt to ensure that the scholarship provider’s funds are being used in a way that directly and fully benefits the recipients they select, not the schools the applicants choose to attend.

 What does award displacement look like, and how can you, as a student, know if you will be affected?
 The only way to know if a particular student will be affected is for that student to communicate directly with their school’s financial aid office.
 Each school has its own policies and procedures regarding award displacement and its own calculations for determining Need.
 Each student has a unique financial profile.
 There is no way to make blanket statements that are guaranteed to be accurate for any individual situation.